gorenburg/ng-i18n-tools/readme.md

 Would be merged into one single file: `/src/app/locale/messages.fr.json`

-You can also add file name to each key which will allow you to generate unique id keys by running the script with `--i true` param.
+You can also add the filename to each key which will allow you to generate unique id keys by running the script with `--i true` param.
 Example:

 Keys saved in `app.component.hello.messages.${LOCALE}.json`